 and bridge – snow- drops are fantastic in February

 How much does the Green cost to maintain?

-The Green is a well used amenity and the routine cutting and insurance costs about £2,500 per year.
+The Green is a well-used amenity and the routine cutting and insurance cost about £2,500 per year.
 The Charity relies on volunteer days to help with weeding and other maintenance.
-The Trust has received grants from the parish council and relies upon donations, Gift Aid and fund raising events to cover the balance of the costs.
+The Trust has received grants from the parish council and relies upon donations, Gift Aid and fundraising events to cover the balance of the costs.

 Easyfundraising is an easy way to donate to the Millennium green when shopping online.
-Simply sign up here and pick Laverstoke and Freefolk Millennium Green as the charity you support.
+Simply sign up for Easy Fundraising and pick Laverstoke and Freefolk Millennium Green as the charity you support.
 Then access your favourite online retailers through this site and a donation will be made on your behalf at no cost to you.